-Principal and interest in respect of the Global Securities shall be paid to the relevant holder against presentation and (if no further payment falls to be made on it) surrender of the relevant Global Security to or to the order of the Principal Paying Agent in respect of the relevant Securities (or to the order of such other Paying Agent as shall have been notified to the Securityholders for this purpose) which shall endorse such payment or cause such payment to be endorsed in the appropriate schedule to the relevant Global Security (such endorsement being prima facie evidence that the payment in question has been made).
+Principal and interest in respect of the Global Security shall be paid to its holder against presentation and (if no further payment falls to be made on it) surrender of it to or to the order of the Principal Paying Agent in respect of the Securities (or to the order of such other Paying Agent as shall have been notified to the Securityholders for this purpose) which shall endorse such payment or cause such payment to be endorsed in the appropriate schedule to the Global Security (such endorsement being prima facie evidence that the payment in question has been made).
 References in the Conditions to Coupons and Couponholders shall be construed accordingly.
-No person shall however be entitled to receive any payment on a Global Security falling due after the Exchange Date, unless exchange of the relevant Global Security for Definitive Securities is improperly withheld or refused by or on behalf of the Issuer.
+No person shall however be entitled to receive any payment on the Global Security falling due after the Exchange Date, unless exchange of the Global Security for Definitive Securities is improperly withheld or refused by or on behalf of the Issuer.